beeware/toga/docs/reference/api/widgets/imageview.rst

   * If the cross axis has an explicit size, the image will be scaled to fill the available space so that the entire image can be seen, while preserving its aspect ratio.
-Any extra space on the main axis will be distributed equally between both sides.
+Any extra space will be distributed equally between both sides.

 Reference